durrantlab/prot2prot/README.md

 ## Usage

+### Prot2Prot Web App

-Most users should visit the [Prot2Prot website](http://durrantlab.com/prot2prot) to use the model in their browser.
+The Prot2Prot web app works on all major operating systems.
+Most users should simply visit the [Prot2Prot website](http://durrantlab.com/prot2prot) to use the model in their browser.

 You can also download a [copy of the Prot2Prot web-app](http://durrantlab.com/prot2prot/prot2prot.zip) (including the Prot2Prot models themselves) to run on your own server.

+### Command-line-interface Prot2Prot

+Comand-line-interface (CLI) Prot2Prot requires Linux.
+Users can compile and run CLI Prot2Prot by following these steps:

 ```bash
 # Clone the repository